Christian Parenting | How to Raise Godly Children in an Ungodly World

 • Don’t keep putting them off.
 Put down the paper, or close the laptop, and listen to them.

 • Spend quality time with them.
 But don’t let it put your spouse into a secondary place of priority.

 In sum, TRAIN them, LOVE them, and DISCIPLINE them as needed.
 You will have lifelong delight watching your children live out their lives as productive, godly adults.

-Postscript: I have shared this message with the desire of helping you raise godly children.
+Postscript: I have shared this message on biblical Christian parenting with the desire of helping you in the God-pleasing call to raising godly children.
 If you raised your children without knowing these biblical truths, or perhaps applied them incompletely, we still serve a loving God who answers prayer.
 Continue to pray for your children, even long after they have become adults.
 God loves all your children and desires to reach them and to continue to shape their character at any age.
 Thank you for all your love, work, and sacrifice in your roles as parents.
 Continue to seek God on behalf of your children, that they will draw ever closer to God and will fulfill all of God’s purposes in their lives.

 Sharing is great!